Projects

 Jubilee Park and Memorial Playing Field

 A number of new facilities have already been installed - children's playground, petanque court, multi use games area, skate park, picnic benches and accessible footpaths.
-The Parish Council will continue to improve the area for the benefit of residents and wildlife.
+The Parish Council will continue to improve the area for the benefit of residents and wildlife and carried out a consultation in January 2023.

 Provision of a Cafe at the village hall

 A new project has been proposed after a number of residents have suggested that the village hall and playing fields would benefit from a cafe.
 The project is at the very early stages and planning permission will be the first requirement as an extension to the hall will be required.
+The architect plans to convert the unused changing rooms to a café for the community were reviewed and agreed at the Parish Council meeting in October.
 The project, should permission be granted, will be funded by s106 funds.

 Electric Vehicle Charging Points

-The Council is investigating the possibility of installing electric vehicle charging points in the village hall car park.
-Funding for this project is currently being sought.
+The Council is investigating the possibility of installing electric vehicle charging points in the village hall car park and is working with Buckinghamshire Council who have applied for funding to install EV chargers for a number of parishes.

 The Glebe Field - Click here to view information on the Glebe Field.